Rcomian/bunyan-rotating-file-stream/README.md

 the amount of logs kept.

 There are a few extra features to add to the system, but in general it needs stabilisation, code cleanup and bug fixing.

+We can now regularly run feature tests against all supported versions of node.

 # Planned Future Features